Subject: Policy on Workplace Harassment

 c.
 There is an obligation on members of the University community to cooperate in the investigation of a complaint.

 d.
-Where the investigator is a person other than the Dean or Director, the investigator shall normally report in writing his or her findings to the Dean or Director no later than four (4) weeks from the date the investigation commenced.
+Where the investigator is a person other than the Dean or Director, the investigator shall normally report in writing their findings to the Dean or Director no later than four (4) weeks from the date the investigation commenced.
 The report, in addition to a summary of the facts gathered and the process used to gather the information, will include a clear statement as to whether, in the investigator’s opinion:

 - i) the allegations in the complaint are substantiated; and/or